-Assign User Defined Adjunct Names
+Assign User-Defined Adjunct Names

-A G3r switch can have multiple types of Lucent INTUITY adjuncts, defined as AUDIX adjuncts.
-You must identify the Lucent INTUITY system on the User Defined Adjunct Names screen.
+A G3r switch can have multiple types of Lucent Intuity adjuncts, defined as AUDIX adjuncts.
+You must identify the Lucent Intuity system on the User Defined Adjunct Names screen.
 Perform the following procedure on each of the remote switches.

-- 1. Log on to the switch G3-Management Terminal (G3-MT) by entering the craft or inads user id. - 2.
+- 1. Log in to the switch G3-Management Terminal (G3-MT) by entering the craft or inads user id. - 2.
 Enter your password. - 3.
 Enter the correct terminal type for the G3-MT. - 4.
-Enter change adjunct names at the switch administration terminal to access the User Defined Adjunct Names screen. - 5.
-Enter the name chosen for the Lucent Intuity system under AUDIX Names on the screen.
+Enter change adjunct names to access the User Defined Adjunct Names screen (Figure 7-7).

+5. Enter the name chosen for the Lucent Intuity system under AUDIX NAMES.

 Use an alphanumeric name up to 7 characters long.
-Refer to Worksheet H: Remote G3r Processor Channel Assignment DCS BX.25 Signaling Information, in Chapter 2.
+See Worksheet H: Remote G3r or R5/6r Processor Channel Assignment DCS BX.25 Signaling Information, in Chapter 2, "Switch Integration Planning".

-6. Press ENTER to save the information.
+6. Press (ENTER) to save the information.